The 5 Fundamental Facts About the Japanese Ticketing System

 4.5.
 General sale (Ippan Hatsubai 一般発売)

-Many people who are unfamiliar with the intricacy of the Japanese system falsely believe, that general sale is the best time to purchase tickets.
+Many people who are unfamiliar with the intricacy of the Japanese system falsely believe, that general sale is the first or only opportunity as well as the best time to purchase tickets.

-As you know now, general sale is not the first sales phase, nor are chances better than in other sales stages.
+As you know now, both is wrong.
+General sale is not the first sales phase, nor are chances better than in other sales stages.

 Unfortunately, the date of general sale is usually announced as soon as an event is confirmed and made public.
 Quite often, pre-order dates are published later on, despite taking place before general sale.
 So even if the event listing you’ve seen only mentions general sale, this doesn’t mean that there won’t be any lotteries.